The Clinical and Radiation Physics team posed in front of a CT scanner

 We will be involved in the development of a new Emergency Care centre, which will include capacity dedicated Interventional Radiology theatres, containing five hybrid theatres bringing real-time diagnostic imaging capabilities into the operating theatre, treating patients quickly and improving patient outcomes.

-Emma O’Shaughnessy joined the Clinical and Radiation Physics department in April 2022 as a Consultant Physicist in Nuclear Medicine.
+Emma joined the department in April 2022 as a Consultant Physicist in Nuclear Medicine.
 Here’s why this job appealed to her:

 Nuclear Medicine physics is a fascinating and varied career where no two days are the same.
-After doing my physics degree I wanted to use this knowledge for the greater good so I was delighted when I found Medical Physics as a career.
-As I’m people-orientated, specialising in Nuclear Medicine was an easy decision as I get to see a lot of patients which adds variety but also allows me to see the benefit of the treatment we can give.
-The area around Derriford Hospital is beautiful and I love being in Dartmoor with all the outdoor pursuits that it brings.
-The beaches in the area, are also stunning and it’s great having those nearby.
+After doing my physics degree, I wanted to use this knowledge for the greater good, so I was delighted when I found Medical Physics as a career.
+As I’m people-oriented, specialising in Nuclear Medicine was an easy decision as I get to see a lot of patients, which adds variety but also allows me to see the benefit of the treatment we can give.
+The area around Derriford Hospital is beautiful, and I love being in Dartmoor with all the outdoor pursuits that it brings.
+The beaches in the area are also stunning, and it’s great having those nearby.
 Friends and family also love coming to visit.

 After completing the Scientist Training Programme (STP) in Radiotherapy, I moved over to work in the Clinical and Radiation Physics department so I could remain based in Plymouth.